Skip to main content

 English

-1 box containing correspondence, newspaper articles, Temple Beth-El's journals and bulletins honouring Helen G. Jacobson, a DVD documenting Melvin Lee Cohen's Bar Mitzvah, a Bar Mitzvah photoalbum and a small Sefer Torah scroll .
-Documents some activities that the San Antonio Jewish community was involved in from 1941 to 2014.
+One box containing correspondence, newspaper articles, Temple Beth-El journals and bulletins, a Bar Mitzvah DVD and photo album, and memorabilia documents some activities that Melvin Cohen and the San Antonio Jewish Community were involved in from 1941 to 2014.

 Arrangement